pledbrook/lazybones/README.md

 ## Configuration

-Lazybones will run out of the box without any extra configuration, but you can control certain aspects of the tool through the configuration file `~/.lazybones/config.groovy`.
+Lazybones will run out of the box without any extra configuration, but the tool does allow you to override the default behaviour via a fixed set of configuration options.
+These options can be provided in a number of ways following a set order of precedence:

+1. System properties of the form `lazybones.*`, which can be passed into the app via either `JAVA_OPTS` or `LAZYBONES_OPTS` environment variables.
+For example:

+        env JAVA_OPTS="-Dlazybones.config.file=/path/to/my-custom-default-config.groovy" lazybones ...

+    Highest precedence
+    - overrides all other sources of setting data.

+2. User configuration file in `$USER_HOME/.lazybones/config.groovy`.
 This is parsed using Groovy's `ConfigSlurper`, so if you're familiar with that syntax you'll be right at home.
 Otherwise, just see the examples below.

+3. (Since 0.8) A JSON configuration file in `$USER_HOME/.lazybones/managed-config.groovy`
+that is used by the `config` commands.
+You can edit it this as well.

+4. A Groovy-based default configuration file that is provided by the application itself, but you can specify an alternative file via the `lazybones.config.file` system property.

+Lazybones also provides a convenient mechanism for setting and removing options via the command line: the `config` command.

+### Command line configuration

+The `config` command provides several sub-commands that allow you to interact with the persisted Lazybones configuration; specifically, the JSON config file.
+You run a sub-command via

+    lazybones config <sub-cmd> <args>

+where `<sub-cmd>` is one of:

+*   `set <option> <value> [<value> ...]`

+    Allows you to change the value of a configuration setting.
+Multiple values are treated as a single array/list value.
+The new value replaces any existing one.

+*   `add <option> <value>`

+    Appends an extra value to an existing array/list setting.
+Reports an error if the setting doesn't accept multiple values.
+If the setting doesn't already have a value, this command will initialise it with an array containing the given value.

+*   `clear <option>`

+    Removes a setting from the configuration, effectively reverting it to whatever the internal default is.

+*   `show [--all] <option>`

+    Shows the current value of a setting.
+You can use the `--all` argument (without a setting name) to display all the current settings and their values.

+*   `list`

+    Displays all the configuration settings supported by Lazybones.

+So what configuration settings are you likely to customise?

 ### Custom repositories

-Lazybones will by default download the templates from a specific BinTray repository.
+Lazybones will by default download the templates from a specific Bintray repository.
 If you want to host template packages in a different repository you can add it to Lazybone's search path via the `bintrayRepositories`
 setting: